 With pancreatitis, there is often an issue with fluid building up in the body and this fluid compresses the lungs, making breathing extremely difficult and in my case, almost impossible and fatal.
 At the time I got sick, I weighed probably between 150-160 lbs but with all the fluid that was collecting in my body, I weighed 220 lbs.
 On July 5th, they had to do something drastic to save my life, so what they did was cut me right up the middle of my belly to extract this fluid.
 Right off the top, they extracted 4 litres of fluid, which is TWO big bottles of pop worth!
 I’m not sure how they did it, but they continued collecting fluid through this big wound in my belly until the swelling in my body went down considerably, then they dressed the wound with something called a “vac”, which is this foam that is covered by plastic and then a vacuum is attached to the middle of it and fluid is sucked through the vacuum and collected in a little canister which they hooked at the end of my bed.
 I would have this dressing until the beginning of October, changed every Monday, Wednesday and Friday.

-During this time, my kidneys failed so I had to have dialysis.
+During this time, my kidneys failed so I had to have 8 hours of dialysis per day.
 They didn’t know why they failed, they just did and then 2 weeks later, they just started working again.
 The body is weird, man, we know so little about how it works.

 At the end of July, on the 25th, I had improved enough that I could be moved to a hospital closer to home, so I was transferred by ambulance to Royal Victoria Hospital (RVH) in Barrie, Ontario, which is about 45 minutes from our house.
 I would be put in the ICU of course, and since I had no recollection of ANYTHING that happened at St. Mike’s, when I woke up in RVH and Blake and my mom told me everything that had happened and that I’d missed an entire month of my life, I just cried.
 I still cry even thinking about it because it was just so goddamn scary and my mom and Blake and my kids went through so much, not knowing if they were going to get a call one day saying that I’d passed away.